In the application, we encourage you to tell us more about yourself, including activities, interests, and any awards and honors you may have received.

 Activities & Interests

 Help us get to know you better by sharing how you spend your time outside work or class.
-We do not expect you to have been in extra-curricular activities, but if you have been, this can be an excellent way for you to demonstrate leadership.
-In this section of the application, you may share more about your interests and experiences.
 Examples of activities in which you are/have been involved may include athletic, charitable, civic, community, or professional.

 In the application, report your activities and interests in order of their importance to you, with the most important listed first.
 A sustained depth of commitment in one or two activities may demonstrate your passion more than minimal participation in five or six organizations.